hemant467/ten-days-of-voice-agents-2025/challenges/Day 5 Task.md

 ## Primary Goal – Simple FAQ SDR + Lead Capture

 **Objective:**
-Build a voice agent that can answer basic company questions using a local FAQ and collect lead details and then generate summary data at the end of the call.
+Build a voice agent Sales Development Representative (SDR) that can answer basic company questions and then generate lead (potential customer details) and summary data at the end of the call.

 ### Tasks

 1. **Pick a company**
-   - Pick a company (Don't use livekit, pick any Indian company/startup)
+   - Pick any Indian company/startup
    - Gather basic info (copy+paste), FAQ and pricing detail (if available) of the company in suitable format.
 (Text/JSON)